 Corporation Tax: A tax on the profits and short term gains of companies accruing in Trinidad & Tobago and includes a business levy (Corporation Tax Act).

 Income Tax: A tax on chargeable income of individuals accruing in Trinidad & Tobago at a flat rate of twenty five per cent (25%).

 Unemployment Levy: A tax at the rate of five per cent (5%) on the profits of companies subject to the Petroleum Taxes Act.
 (Unemployment Levy Act).

 Business Levy: A tax on gross revenue at rate of .6% payable quarterly.
 Final liability is off set by corporation tax payable at year end.

 Green Fund Levy: A tax on gross revenue at the rate of .3% payable quarterly.

 Health Surcharge: A tax levied at two rates based on income.

-Petroleum Profits Tax: A tax on the profits earned by businesses in the course of petroleum operations falling under the Petroleum Taxes Act.
+Petroleum Profits Tax: A tax at the rate of fifty per cent (50%) on the profits earned by businesses in the course of petroleum operations falling under the Petroleum Taxes Act.

 Supplemental Petroleum Tax: A tax charged on the gross income of companies liable to petroleum profits tax based on the price of oil.